ibmdb/RIBMDB/README.md

 ## API Documentation

-> For complete list of ibm_db APIs and example, please check ****
+> For complete list of RIBMDB APIs and example, please refer `/inst/doc/RIBMDB.pdf`

 ## Prerequisite

 - Make sure your system has C++ compiler installed that support C++11 standard.

-- For non-windows platforms: gcc compiler version >= 4.8.3 is required to install `ibm_db`.
+- For non-windows platforms: gcc compiler version >= 4.8.3 is required to install `RIBMDB`.
 Default compiler on RHEL 6 does not have the required support.
 Install a newer compiler or upgrade older one.

-- For Windows: compiler is optional as `ibm_db` comes with pre-compiled binary on Windows64 for R version >= 3.x.
+- For Windows: compiler is optional as `RIBMDB` comes with pre-compiled binary on Windows64 for R version >= 3.x.
 To compile code on Windows, VC++ 2015.3 v14.00 (v140) or Visual Studio 2017 is required.

-- On distributed platforms, you do need not to install any Db2 ODBC client driver for connectivity. `ibm_db` itself downloads and installs an odbc/cli driver from IBM website during installation.
-Just install `ibm_db` and it is ready for use.
+- On distributed platforms, you do need not to install any Db2 ODBC client driver for connectivity. `RIBMDB` itself downloads and installs an odbc/cli driver from IBM website during installation.
+Just install `RIBMDB` and it is ready for use.

-- Recommended version of R is >= V3.X. to install `ibm_db` on Windows.
+- Recommended version of R is >= V3.X. to install `RIBMDB` on Windows.

-- The latest R version using which `ibm_db` is tested: 3.6.1
+- The latest R version using which `RIBMDB` is tested: 3.6.1

 ## Install